Salem, Massachusetts: Geography

 According to the United States Census Bureau, the city has a total area of 18.1 sqmi, of which 8.1 sqmi is land and 9.9 sqmi, or 55.09%, is water.
 Salem lies on Massachusetts Bay between Salem Harbor, which divides the city from much of neighboring Marblehead to the southeast, and Beverly Harbor, which divides the city from Beverly along with the Danvers River, which feeds into the harbor.
 Between the two harbors lies Salem Neck and Winter Island, which are divided from each other by Cat Cove, Smith Pool (located between the two land causeways to Winter Island), and Juniper Cove.
 The city is further divided by Collins Cove and the inlet to the North River.
 The Forest River flows through the southern end of town, along with Strong Water Brook, which feeds Spring Pond at the town's southwestern corner.
 The town has several parks, as well as conservation land along the Forest River and Camp Lion, which lies east of Spring Pond.

 The city is divided by its natural features into several small neighborhoods.
 The Salem Neck neighborhood lies northeast of downtown, and North Salem lies to the west of it, on the other side of the North River.
 South Salem is south of the South River, lying mostly along the banks of Salem Harbor southward.
 Downtown Salem lies 15 mi northeast of Boston, 16 mi southwest of Gloucester and Cape Ann, and 19 mi southeast of Lawrence, the other county seat of Essex County.
 Salem is bordered by Beverly to the north, Danvers to the northwest, Peabody to the west, Lynn to the south, Swampscott to the southeast, and Marblehead to the southeast.
 The town's water rights extend along a channel into Massachusetts Bay between the water rights of Marblehead and Beverly.

 Climate

-According to the Köppen climate classification, Salem has either a hot-summer humid continental climate (abbreviated Dfa), or a hot-summer humid sub-tropical climate (abbreviated Cfa), depending on the isotherm used.
+According to the Köppen climate classification, Salem has either a humid subtropical climate (abbreviated Cfa), or a hot-summer humid continental climate (abbreviated Dfa), depending on the isotherm used.